top of page

 Newquay

 Newquay is Cornwall's surfing capital.
 Fistral Beach is one of the best surfing beaches in Cornwall.
-Flanked by the Headland Hotel at one end and East Pentire, the cove offers the perfect place for beginners or more exprienced surfers.
+Flanked by the Headland Hotel at one end, and East Pentire at the other, the beach offers the perfect place for surfing from beginners to more exprienced surfers.

 Perranporth